nerissanance/diab-dementia-server-code/README.md

       *  GLP1 vs any second-line
       *  Death outcome
       *other sensitivity analyses
+  *  subset to places with A1c and adjust for A1c
   *  Rmd script of all relevant results to export off the server